 There are no credit quality restrictions applicable to the fund's investments.
-The fund aims to hedge any nonsterling assets back to sterling.
+The fund aims to hedge any non-sterling assets back to sterling.
 Derivatives may be used for investment purposes, efficient portfolio management and hedging.

-Prudential M&G Global Sustain Paris Aligned
+Prudential M&G Global Themes

-Objective: The investment strategy of the fund is to purchase units in the M&G Global Sustain Paris Aligned Fund - the underlying fund.
+Objective: The investment strategy of the fund is to purchase units in the M&G Global Themes Fund - the underlying fund.

-Underlying Fund Objective: The fund has two aims:

-• To provide a higher total return (capital growth plus income), net of the Ongoing Charge Figure, than that of the MSCI World Index over any five-year period; and
+Underlying Fund Objective-The Fund aims to provide a higher total return (the combination of capital growth and income), net of the Ongoing Charge Figure, than that of the MSCI ACWI Index over any five-year period.